-When we start a small business, we must keep in mind the insurance cost, which can vary depending on the coverages we buy.
-For this reason, it is normal to ask how much insurance for small business costs and thus get to know the general monthly insurance costs we will have to pay.
+When we start a small business, we must keep the insurance cost in mind, which can vary depending on the coverages we buy.
+For this reason, it is normal to wonder how much insurance is for small business and thus get to know the general monthly insurance costs we will have to pay.

-We can buy general liability, commercial property, business interruption, and cyber liability, among others.
-The more coverages we buy, the more we will pay, but our business will also be more protected against any eventuality.
+We can contract general liability, commercial property, business interruption, and cyber liability, among others.
+The more coverages we buy, the more we will pay, but our business will also be more protected against all eventuality.

 The most common coverages for small businesses are as follows: